crashappsec/chalk/src/docs/guide-user-guide.md

 command line reference.

-In the default shipped configuration, when you invoke `chalk` on the command line, you will get a report to `stdout`.
-To report elsewhere, you must either configure your Chalk executable with some other reporting option or use an environment variable to configure a place to send reports.
+In the default shipped configuration, when you invoke `chalk` on the command line, you will get a summary report to `stdout` and a full report sent to a local log file.
+Chalk can be configured to send reports elsewhere, such as a server endpoint or an s3 bucket.

 In the default configuration, the log level for error messages defaults to `info`.
 The log level is easily changed in the